fabricio-bertolini/smartMart/README.md

 ## Troubleshooting

 - **Dashboard not showing data:**
   Ensure both backend and frontend are running.
 Check browser console/network tab.
 Make sure `/api/sales/stats` returns data.
+  **If the dashboard charts/counters are empty, ensure you have selected a year with data using the year filter.**

 - **CORS errors:**
   Confirm `CORS_ORIGINS` in backend `.env` matches your frontend URL.